 Process for applying for Missouri Residency

-- Residency petitions may only be submitted for the semester you wish to be considered a Missouri resident.
+- Residency petitions may only be submitted for the semester.
 The petitioning period begins the first day of classes through the last day of classes for that particular semester.
 The petition and ALL supporting documents must be received by the last day of class in order to be considered for that semester.
 After the last day of classes, no residency petitions will be considered for that semester.

 - Once you have been granted Missouri residency, you must maintain continuous enrollment for the Fall and Spring semesters.
 Should you not attend school for one of these semesters, you will be required to re-establish your eligibility to pay in-state tuition/fees.